OCA/timesheet/sale_timesheet_budget/readme/DESCRIPTION.rst

-This addon adds the "Budget" tab to the projects to be able to set some prices (benefits/expenses) linked to sales orders.
+This module adds the "Budget" tab to the projects/sales orders to be able to set some additional lines (incomes/expenses) linked to a planned budget.